gjm11/leela-zero/FAQ.md

 ## What is Leela Zero?

 Leela Zero is a program that plays the ancient game of go.
-It uses [Monte Carlo tree search] (https://en.wikipedia.org/wiki/Monte_Carlo_tree_search), with a neural network (trained on self-play games) guiding the search and providing evaluation at the leaves.
+It uses [Monte Carlo tree search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search), with a neural network (trained on self-play games) guiding the search and providing evaluation at the leaves.
 The network design, search strategy, and training process are closely modelled on Google's [AlphaGo Zero project](https://deepmind.com/blog/alphago-zero-learning-scratch/).

 Lacking Google's vast computational resources, Leela Zero's self-play games are provided by a large number of volunteers.